Children participating in educational activities and learning about their rights

 It’s a great place to grow up, but child poverty, limited access to education and healthcare, and the effects of climate change are hitting our most vulnerable children hard.

-UNICEF Aotearoa is collaborating with iwi, hapū, whānau and hapori Māori, advocating to protect our kids while providing a space for their voices to be heard.
+UNICEF Aotearoa is advocating to government, collaborating with iwi, hapū, whānau and hapori Māori, and working with the wider child rights sector to protect our kids and provide a space for their voices to be heard.

 Together, let's empower tamariki and rangatahi voices, igniting change for a better Aotearoa!